open-mmlab/mmpretrain/docs/en/useful_tools/t-sne_visualization.md

 | ---------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------- |
 | <div align=center><img src='https://user-images.githubusercontent.com/42371271/236410521-c4d087da-d16f-48ad-b951-c74d10c68f33.png' height="auto" width="auto" ></div> | <div align=center><img src='https://user-images.githubusercontent.com/42371271/236411844-c97dc514-dad0-401e-ba8f-307d0a385b4e.png' height="auto" width="auto" ></div> |

-## How to visualize the t-SNE of a self-supervised vision transformer
+## How to visualize the t-SNE of a self-supervised model (such as MAE)

 Here is an example of running t-SNE visualization on MAE-ViT-base model, trained on ImageNet dataset.
 The input data is from ImageNet validation set.
+MAE and some self-supervised pre-training algorithms do not have test_dataloader information.
+When analyzing such self-supervised algorithms, you need to add test_dataloader information in the config, or you can use '--test-cfg' argument to specify a config file.

 ```shell
 python tools/visualization/vis_tsne.py \